KM3NeT/KM3io.jl/README.md

 [![Build Status](https://git.km3net.de/common/KM3io.jl/badges/main/pipeline.svg)](https://git.km3net.de/common/KM3io.jl/pipelines)
 [![Coverage](https://git.km3net.de/common/KM3io.jl/badges/main/coverage.svg)](https://git.km3net.de/common/KM3io.jl/commits/main)

-`KM3io.jl` is a pure Julia library which implements I/O functions and utilities to deal with dataformats used in KM3NeT, e.g. `ROOT` (online/offline), `detx` and acoustics.
+`KM3io.jl` is a pure Julia library which implements high-performance I/O functions and utilities to deal with dataformats used in KM3NeT, e.g. `ROOT` (online/offline), `detx` and acoustics.
+In contrast to Python, you are free to utilise as many (nested) `for`-loops as you like while still being as fast as C++ counterparts.

+The library is still under development so that the API might slightly change.

 ## Installation